-- Assignments: There will be two written homework assignments.
+Assignments: There will be four written homework assignments.
 These assignments will be handed out one week before they are due.
-They will be graded and the grade will count towards the final grade. - Homework: Daily homework will be assigned in class.
-It will not be collected and graded. - Grading: Each exam and assignment will be graded by an integer between 0 and 100.
-Your final grade will be determined using the following formula
+They will be graded and the grade will count towards the final grade.

+Homework: Daily homework will be assigned in class.
+It will not be collected.